Two days on the Shuya River. Rafting

 After a long journey and before an intensive rafting trip, you need to refresh yourself.

 Our route today: Ignolskaya HPP — port.
 Kenyakoski (3-4 K.S.) — por.
-Valoyne (1-2 k.s.) — por.
-Sarikoski (1-2 k.s.) — por.
-Kumio (2-3 k.s.), 15 km.
+Valoine (1-2 c.s.) — por.
+Sarikoski (1-2 c.s.) — por.
+Kumio (2-3 villages), 15 km.

 We discuss the threshold together with the instructors.

-We insure each other from the shore, and do not forget to film the passage of the threshold on video and photos to capture vivid events!
+We insure each other from the shore, and do not forget to film the passage of the threshold on video and photos to capture the vivid events!

-This is followed by the simple rapids of Valoyne (1-2 k.s.) and Sarikoski (1-2 k.s.).
+This is followed by the uncomplicated Valoine rapids (1-2 k.s.) and Sarikoski (1-2 k.s.).

 The second difficult threshold awaits us further today — the Kumio threshold (2 k.s.).